This article is for patients who have been asked by their GP practice to record their blood pressure readings in Patchs over 4 or 7 days.

 - Diastolic blood pressure (DIA) is the lower reading.
 (It is not the pulse.)

-- Only submit the readings when you have finished taking readings for the full 4 to 7 days.
+- Only submit the readings when you have finished taking readings for the full 4 or 7 days.
 Your readings will not be viewed by your GP practice until you submit them.